How To: IELTS Band 7+ On A Budget

 Q (Academic question type): Children who are brought up in families that do not have large amount of money are prepared to deal with the problems of adult life than children brought up by wealthy parents.
 To what extent do you agree or disagree?

-In answering this question, task achievement means that you make it clear if you agree or disagree, supporting your choice with reasons.
+In answering this question, task achievement will be that you make it clear whether you agree or disagree, supporting your choice with reasons.

 • Begin well.
 Your overview (in part 1) and paraphrase (in part 2) are VERY important.
 Ensure they include all necessary information.